Dunkmania101/python-music-generator/README.md

 5. Do some output with the list.

 The actual mechanism is a bit more complex.
 For example, that list does not include its phrase system, where it occasionally repeats previous segments for better sounding music.
+It also leaves out the time signature system, used for better song structure.

 There are a few parameters that can be changed at the top of the "musicgen.py" file.